The Faculty of Surgical Trainers, FST - Home

 Joint Faculty of Surgical Trainers & ASME Research Grants

-The small research grants are intended to support evaluation or research into surgical education and training.
-Projects should either lead directly to improvements in surgical training practice or increase our understanding of an aspect of surgical training.
-There are no specific themes for this call, and all applications will be considered on their merits.
+The Royal Colleges’ Faculty of Surgical Trainers (FST) and The Association for the Study of Medical Education (ASME) have proudly partnered to create The FST / ASME Educational Research Grant.
+The Grant is intended to support evaluation or research into surgical education and training.
+Projects should either lead directly to improvements in surgical education or training practice or increase our understanding of an aspect of surgical education or training.

 Grant Recipients